TRM vs Gemini 2.5: How a 7M-Parameter Model Hits ~45% on ARC-AGI

 processor = TRMProcessor.from_pretrained("samsung/trm-7m")

-result = processor.reason(
+result = processor.solve_arc_task(

 )